etn-ccis/blui-figma-plugins/_maintenance_/README.md

-This folder contains scripts helpful to manage PX Blue resources.
+This folder contains scripts helpful to manage Brightlayer UI resources.
 They are not published as Figma plugins, but rather meant to be run in the local dev environment.

 -   icon-description: